WSIL-TV: New ownership in the 1980s

 Nicholes, who together with cable television system operator John Kirby owned 92 percent of WSIL's stock, faced a monumental task in trying to improve WSIL-TV.
 A feature in The Southern Illinoisan noted that under Turner-Farrar's stewardship, channel 3 operated on a very low budget with equipment dating back to the 1950s.
-This put the station at a disadvantage compared its principal competitors in the region—NBC affiliate WPSD-TV in Paducah, Kentucky, and CBS affiliate KFVS-TV in Cape Girardeau, Missouri.
+This put the station at a disadvantage compared to its principal competitors in the region—NBC affiliate WPSD-TV in Paducah, Kentucky, and CBS affiliate KFVS-TV in Cape Girardeau, Missouri.
 According to The Southern Illinoisan, WSIL had a reputation as "a station that illustrates a flood by showing its audience a hand-drawn picture of a lake in the corner of the screen, rather than sending a film crew to the scene".
 When Nicholes and Kirby took over, they inherited a station which had 30 total employees, including five news staffers; its two principal competitors had more than 20 people in their news departments and employed over 90 people total.
 WSIL's newscasts were the lowest-rated in the market by some margin, commanding only 5% of the audience compared to 38% and 42% for the other stations, respectively.
 Further, channel 3's 887 ft tower in Creal Springs was much shorter than the 2000 ft structures of its rivals, limiting WSIL's reach in its four-state market.
 While it covered the Illinois portion of the market very well, it had inferior coverage in the Kentucky and Missouri portions, and its signal did not extend into Tennessee.
-However, WSIL-TV could not increase its power without encroaching on a station on the same channel to the north, effectively preventing it from obtaining signal parity with KFVS and WPSD.
-With this in mind, Nicholes decided to focus channel 3's newscasts almost exclusively on Southern Illinois.
+However, due to longstanding FCC restrictions on the channel 3 allotment, WSIL-TV could not increase its power without encroaching on a station on the same channel to the north.
+This effectively prevented WSIL from obtaining signal parity with KFVS and WPSD.
+Seeing no realistic chance of the market being fully realized, Nicholes decided to focus channel 3's newscasts almost exclusively on Southern Illinois.
 While he realized this would consign WSIL to third place in the market, he said he was determined to contend in Southern Illinois while being a respectable No. 3 in the larger market.

 In 1981, for the first fall season under the new owners, the station revamped its evening lineup; it ceased the practice of tape-delaying World News Tonight.
 The station moved its cartoon program, Uncle Briggs and the Funny Company, from early evenings to early mornings; the show, which traced its origins back to the station's first day on air in 1953 as a hosted Western movie with a local "Cactus Pete", was canceled in April 1982 as part of an effort to professionalize the station.
 Uncle Briggs, real name Briggs Gordon, continued with WEBQ radio until his death in 1988.